lilanpei/AI-based-Autonomic-Management-of-Structured-Parallel-Programs/autoscaling_env/rl/README.md

 - **Discretisation:** Start with coarser bins, then increase select dimensions (e.g., worker count, QoS) once training stabilises.
 Remember that the total number of table entries scales with the product of all bin counts.
+When you change bin layouts, prefer training from scratch—the saved Q-table expects the original discretisation.
+- **Eligibility traces:** Monitor the debug-level trace summaries emitted every `--log-interval` episodes.
+If trace magnitudes blow up, decrease `--trace-lambda` or `--alpha`; if traces decay too quickly, lower `--trace-threshold`.
 - **Workflow spin-up:** Initialising the OpenFaaS workflow can take up to a minute; the training script logs each phase (queue reset, worker scaling, task generation) so you can monitor progress.